 Interpreting OSR data

-This page contains general information to aid interpretation of OSR data.
-This should be used in conjunction with additional information contained in the:
+This page contains general information to aid in interpreting data from the Online Services Report (OSR) collection.
+The information on this page should be used in conjunction with additional information contained in the:

 Organisational participation and data exclusions

 Not all organisations in-scope to report data to the OSR collection do so.
-This varies by year (Tables 1 and 2).
+This varies by year (tables 3 and 4).

 Collection period